lionelmace/iks-lab/book/bind-service.md

                 name: database-credentials
     ```

-1. Redeploy the application with this configuration
+1. Redeploy the application with this new configuration
     ```sh
-    kubectl apply -f deploy-app.yaml
+    kubectl apply -f ingress-tls-deploy.yaml
     ```